untitled

 Strictly—strictly speaking enlightenment may not be the same, you know, according to the master.
 In—it’s fundamentally it is the same, but there is personal character in it.
 Without some particular way, original way cannot be expressed, you know, because there is something—because I am here, I can express the original way through me—which is expressed through me is some particular type of Zen.

-If we—if people thinks, "my particular Zen is Zen," what—how about others' [laughs] Zen, you know.
+If we—if people thinks, "My particular Zen is Zen," what—how about others' [laughs] Zen, you know.
 So, there must—there is clear distinction from true fundamental practice of Zen, and exclusive—some particular schools of (Zen).
 So, we—if we go back to the origin it is the same.
 And at the same time, by studying more and more philosophically and various way, we can improve the idea of Zen—like Shobogenzo, you know.

 That kind of effort is to make it clear—make the original idea of Zen clear, and make clear distinction from some exclusive and particular Zen.
 To make original Zen—to make clear original Zen from various types of Zen.
 Do you understand?
 That is our effort.
 That was not—I cannot say "our effort," but Dogen Zenji's effort.
 So, by Dogen we could resume to our original Zen.
 So here we have no exclusive idea of Zen, and at the same time, we have many possibility.
-There’s many possibility of expressing original idea in various ways: you can express Dogen Zenji's spirit in your own way, because we have no exclusive patent of Zen.
+There’s many possibility of expressing original idea in various ways: you can express Dogen Zenji's spirit in your own way, because we have no exclusive pattern[?] of Zen.

 What was your question?